 Free FastTest Account

-Computerized adaptive testing is an algorithm that personalizes how an assessment is delivered to each examinee.
+Computerized adaptive testing (CAT), sometimes called computer-adaptive testing, adaptive assessment, or adaptive testing, is an algorithm that personalizes how an assessment is delivered to each examinee.
 It is coded into a software platform, using the machine-learning approach of IRT to select items and score examinees.
 The algorithm proceeds in a loop until the test is complete.
 This makes the test smarter, shorter, fairer, and more precise.

 The steps in the diagram above are adapted from Kingsbury and Weiss (1984). based on these components.